You are listening to the Sean Hannity Radio Show Podcast.

 We have some facts and figures to share with you.

-And sanctuary cities free more than two thousand illegals rather than cooperate with the feds and obey the laws of the land.
+And sanctuary cities free more than 2,000 illegals rather than cooperate with the feds and obey the laws of the land.

-Anyway, one border rancher was quoted in the American Mirror saying that illegal crossings are now down ninety percent because Trump became president.
+Anyway, one border rancher was quoted in the American Mirror as saying that illegal crossings are now down 90% because Trump became president.

-And by the way, the cost of the border wall, which liberals keep talking about, is zero point zero three five percent of federal spending.
+And by the way, the cost of the border wall, which liberals keep talking about, is 0.035% of federal spending.

 It's nothing.

-Jessica Vaughn, I mean, it seems to me that we've got to stop judge shopping, and we gotta stop allowing cities in this country to aid and abet criminals in their attempt to violate American law and not respect American sovereignty.
+Jessica Vaughan, I mean, it seems to me that we've got to stop judge shopping, and we've got to stop allowing cities in this country to aid and abet criminals in their attempt to violate American law and not respect American sovereignty.

 Well, that's right.

-Um, but you know, i we see these politicized decisions like this, and we we uh sadly can't rely on our judicial system to uphold the rule of law in some cases anymore.
+But, you know, we see these politicized decisions like this, and we sadly can't rely on our judicial system to uphold the rule of law in some cases anymore.

-Ultimately, this is a political issue, um, and the federal government is under Trump is gonna have to uh go after these sanctuary cities because of the threat to public safety.
+Ultimately, this is a political issue, and the federal government under Trump is going to have to go after these sanctuary cities because of the threat to public safety.

-It's so sadly ironic that this judge is sitting in San Francisco where the tragic murder case that set off this whole national discussion happened where Kate Steinley was killed by a man that San Francisco is sanctuary policy shielded and returned to the streets.
+It's so sadly ironic that this judge is sitting in San Francisco where the tragic murder case that set off this whole national discussion happened, where Kate Steinley was killed by a man that San Francisco's sanctuary policy shielded and returned to the streets.

-Uh ultimately this is gonna catch up with the politicians too, but you know, the good thing about this ruling is that the judge actually endorsed what has already been happening as a uh um by uh Representative John Culberson from Texas who is has the authority and is forcing DOJ to withhold some funding from some sanctuary jurisdictions, including California.
+But, you know, the good thing about this ruling is that the judge actually endorsed what has already been happening by Representative John Culberson from Texas, who has the authority and is forcing DOJ to withhold some funding from some sanctuary jurisdictions, including California.

 The judge said it's okay to do that.